 A bruised or sore tailbone can take 4 weeks to heal, whereas a fractured or broken tailbone can take from 8 to 12 weeks to fully heal.
 Be sure to adhere to your doctor's instruction during this time.

-Chiropractic Treatment for a Tailbone Injury
+Chiropractic Treatment for an Injured Tailbone

 A chiropractor can prove to be incredibly beneficial following a tailbone injury.
 This is because the coccyx is part of the spinal column, and therefore, it responds to trauma much like any other vertebra of the spine would.
 When out of alignment or damaged, it will cause irritation to the nerves and tissue that surround it, as well as tighten the muscles that are supporting it.